 Aside from Facebook groups, Dave’s ESL Cafe is a great place to find a jobs teaching English around the world (and also has some useful resources for teaching).
 If you have a browse, you’ll find that most of the jobs posted are on BOTH Daves ESL Cafe and the Facebook Groups.
 If you’re looking for international school work then you should join some more specific Facebook groups that target international teachers.

 Alternatively if you feel like you need a bit more support you could start searching on the job site for the company you completed your TEFL qualification with – most offer one.
-We did our qualification with TEFL.org who have a job site available.
+I did my qualification with TEFL.org who have a job site available.

 Do I need to be in Vietnam to find a teaching job?

 The quick answer is no, you do not need be in Vietnam to find a teaching English job – it’s almost better for visa reasons that you are not (then you can arrive on a business visa rather than a tourist visa).
-In our case, we applied, interviewed and secured our positions a month in advance via Skype which was great for getting our visas sorted and giving us the security of knowing we had jobs to arrive into.
+In my case, I applied, interviewed and secured my positions a month in advance via Skype which was great for getting visas sorted and having the security of knowing I had jobs to arrive into.

 But there definitely are benefits to applying from within Vietnam too.
 For example some companies/recruiters are perhaps not willing to take the risk that you’ll actually book your flights if there is a suitable alternative already in the country.
 Also, jobs tend to get snapped up quickly and often with a short period before the start date, which could be another perk to being in the country when interviewing.

-Related Post: Why do we teach English in Vietnam?
+Related Post: Why do I teach English in Vietnam?